x13-me/OfficeDocs-Exchange/Exchange/ExchangeOnline/voice-mail-unified-messaging/set-up-client-voice-mail-features/play-on-phone.md

 ---
-title: "Play on Phone"
+localization_priority: Normal
+description: After a voice mail message arrives, users can choose either to listen to the voice mail message through their computer speakers or headphones or to use the Play on Phone feature.
+The Play on Phone feature is included with Microsoft Outlook and Outlook Web App, and settings for Play on Phone are available in the Play on phone section under Voice mail options.
+This topic discusses how a Unified Messaging (UM)-enabled user can use the Play on Phone feature. ms.topic: article
+author: tonysmit
 ms.author: tonysmit
-author: tonysmit
-manager: scotv
+ms.assetid: 511e4950-340a-48cc-a020-35d11e76b993
 ms.date: 11/17/2014
+title: Play on Phone
+ms.collection: exchange-online
 ms.audience: ITPro
-ms.topic: article
 ms.service: exchange-online
-localization_priority: Normal
-ms.assetid: 511e4950-340a-48cc-a020-35d11e76b993
-description: "After a voice mail message arrives, users can choose either to listen to the voice mail message through their computer speakers or headphones or to use the Play on Phone feature.
-The Play on Phone feature is included with Microsoft Outlook and Outlook Web App, and settings for Play on Phone are available in the Play on phone section under Voice mail options.
-This topic discusses how a Unified Messaging (UM)-enabled user can use the Play on Phone feature."
+manager: scotv

 ---

 # Play on Phone